Skip to navigation Skip to main content

 Cultural heritage breathes a new life with digital technologies.
 The digital revolution is also transforming the ways in which people know, understand, use, and visit heritage sites, opening the way to a ‘new Renaissance’, but also bringing a world of challenges.
 Segments of communities can be left aside from this revolution, while dissonant narratives and controversial approaches to heritage can also be spread more broadly.
 One of the greatest challenges in the digitization of society regarding cultural heritage is therefore to bridge the gap in the access to, and ability to master, cultural narratives.

-3. Social capital, mutuality and volunteering
+3. Heritage and social capital, mutuality and volunteering

 Under this theme, we study Cultural Heritage not just as product but also as process.
 We are interested in how Cultural Heritage is produced and by whom, by co-producing heritage studies together with increasingly diverse communities.
 Cultural heritage, whether tangible or intangible, is also about process – that curates and creates its assets, transforms and transcends these from cultural to social capital, towards greater well-being, resilience, sustainability and social cohesion.
 Heritage-as-process produces tensions, too, as flows of power, contested meanings and temporalities in new and existing forms of practice intersect.
 We wish to harness this in-betweenness of cultural heritage, between being and doing, to work with existing heritages and their (dis-)associated communities towards creating new ones.